 Property and equipment having a unit cost of greater than \$2,500 and a useful life of more than one year are capitalized at cost when purchased.
 Donated assets are capitalized at the estimated fair value at the date of receipt and restrictions are released once the asset has been placed into service.
-Property and equipment under capital leases (Fiscal Year 2022) are stated at the present value of future minimum lease payments at the time of acquisition.
 Depreciation on property and equipment is provided on a straight-line basis over the estimated useful lives of the assets, generally three to seven years.
 Leasehold improvements are amortized over the shorter of the estimated useful life of the asset or the remaining terms of the leases.
 The costs of normal maintenance and repairs that do not add to the value of the asset or materially extend its life are expensed as incurred.